JulianKemmerer/PipelineC/docs/pypeline_guide.md

 r = sim_call(log_event, tag="customtag")
 ```

-String literals containing an underscore are currently unsafe: the shared constant
+String literals containing an underscore produce invalid VHDL ([#356](https://github.com/JulianKemmerer/PipelineC/issues/356)): the shared constant
+decoder cuts the literal at the first `_`, dropping its closing quote.
+The build and
+native simulation still succeed; GHDL and synthesis tools reject the generated file.
+The C
-decoder truncates the literal at the first `_`.
-Use a spelling without underscores or a
+front end has the same bug.
+Use a spelling without underscores or a numeric `char_t[N]`
-numeric `char_t[N]` initializer until that limitation is removed.
+initializer.

 Char arrays support ordinary per-element arithmetic like any other array — each element
 is just an 8-bit value: